mahi028/Ecommerce-Sales-Analysis/README.md

 # 📊 E-Commerce Sales Analysis and Optimization

 ## 📌 Project Overview
 This project analyzes e-commerce sales data to optimize demand forecasting, product performance evaluation, and return management.
 The analysis aims to help businesses enhance operational efficiency, minimize costs, and improve customer satisfaction through data-driven insights.

 ## 🏢 Organization Background
 The dataset originates from an online retail store based in the UK, which specializes in selling homeware and gift items globally.
-The business caters to both individual customers (B2C) and wholesalers (B2B), operating through an e-commerce platform.
+The business caters to both individual customers and wholesalers, operating through an e-commerce platform.

 ## 🎯 Problem Statement
 The project focuses on four key challenges: